-Soap film forming a pyramidal catenary surface on a wire frame, photographed by Murilo Gasparetto during the form-finding day of the workshop.
+Soap film forming a pyramidal catenary surface on a wire frame, captured by Murilo Gasparetto during the form-finding day of the workshop.

 Models byNature 2.0